Skinny Slow Cooker Pernil (Puerto Rican Pork)

 Pork shoulder marinated overnight in garlic, citrus juices, cumin and oregano and slow cooked all day in the crock pot.
 Trust me, when you walk in the door from wherever you are all day you’re going to be happy you made this!

-Pernil is a typical dish I grew up eating, it’s popular the Latin Caribbean islands such as Puerto Rico and Cuba, served with rice and beans during the holidays or whenever there’s a reason to celebrate.
-My husband loves pernil, especially my cousin Katia’s recipe from Food For Every Season.
+Pernil is a typical dish I grew up eating, it’s popular in the Latin Caribbean islands such as Puerto Rico and Cuba, served with rice and beans during the holidays or whenever there’s a reason to celebrate.
+My husband loves pernil, especially my cousin Katia’s recipe.
 I had tons of success lightening up her recipe, against my husband’s wishes, and to further make life easier I opted to use my crock pot.

 A typical Pernil recipe is slow roasted in the oven with a huge slab of fat on top, which gets crispy as it cooks.
 My lightened version, I use a boneless shoulder blade roast, trimmed of all the fat.
 This easy enough to make as a weeknight meal.